sgelb/mapline/README.md

 An application written in Javascript, using WebGL and running entirely in the browser has of course some limitations.
 - [canvas size](https://webglstats.com/webgl/parameter/MAX_RENDERBUFFER_SIZE) and hence the maximum page format depend on your graphics card
 - Javascript engines have a hardcoded maximum string size.
-This limits the size of the output PDF to [~268.44MB](https://github.com/atom/atom/issues/7210#issuecomment-160994222), ~100 pages of A5 format
+This limits the size of the output PDF to [~268.44MB](https://github.com/atom/atom/issues/7210#issuecomment-160994222)

 ### Missing features and nice-to-haves